Important Reminder for Eargo S - GuruFocus.com

 - For brokers not listed above, stockholders should contact their broker’s customer service department and ask to speak with Corporate Actions.
 From here, stockholders should be directed to someone who can help.

-- EAR stockholders who hold shares directly can follow the instructions set forth above and in the materials sent in the mail.
+- Eargo stockholders who hold shares directly can follow the instructions set forth above and in the materials sent in the mail.

-- EAR stockholders should contact Morrow Sodali, EAR’s information agent for the rights offering, with any questions or to request documents at (800) 662-5200 (EAR stockholders call toll-free) or (203) 658-9400 (bankers and brokers call collect), or email at [email protected]
+- Eargo stockholders should contact Morrow Sodali, Eargo’s information agent for the Rights Offering, with any questions or to request documents at (800) 662-5200 (Eargo stockholders call toll-free) or (203) 658-9400 (bankers and brokers call collect), or email at [email protected]

 Stockholders that hold their shares in their own name who wish to participate must deliver a properly completed rights certificate to Continental Stock Transfer & Trust Company, as subscription agent, before 5:00 p.m., New York City time, on November 17, 2022 and payment via one of the two below options: